FixedData/ourpleV3SourceCodePUBLIC/README.md

 * Use haxe 4.3.0 or newer
 * Download hmm haxelib and run it
-* in a cmd in the directory of the source do "hmm install"
+* in a cmd in the directory of the source do "hmm install" Then you should be ready to "lime test windows"